 T +1 202 729 2312

-Ron Kendler is a Law Clerk in the International Trade group, focusing on US trade remedies and the law of the World Trade Organization (WTO).
+Ron Kendler is an associate in the International Trade group, focusing on US trade remedies and the law of the World Trade Organization (WTO).
 Mr. Kendler has worked with sovereign and private clients across sectors, including steel, energy, and agriculture, in antidumping and countervailing duty investigations, WTO disputes, and matters involving interpretation of multilateral and regional free trade agreements, customs issues, and sanctions enforcement.
 He has participated in proceedings before WTO panels and the Appellate Body, the US Department of Commerce, the US International Trade Commission, and the US Court of International Trade.

 In law school, Mr. Kendler served as a Note Editor for the Boston College International & Comparative Law Review.
 As a member of the school's Jessup International Law Moot Court team, he was awarded Top Oralist in the Northeast United States, where the team won the regional championship, and Sixth Place Oralist in the world.